Kasie Hunt: Career

 In August 2023, CNN announced that Hunt would become the new anchor of its own early-morning show Early Start (later renamed CNN This Morning with Kasie Hunt in February 2024).
 In September 2023, Hunt also began hosting the daily political program State of the Race for CNN International.

 In April 2024, a segment on CNN discussed the renaming of Hamilton Hall to "Hind's Hall" and the unfurling of a large banner in honor of the young child Hind Rajab on the Columbia University's Morningside Heights campus in New York City during college protests against the Gaza war.
 During the segment, Hunt referred to the five-year-old (Note: Most media sources reported Rajab's age at death as six years old.
 Euro-Mediterranean Human Rights Monitor and CNN reported that Rajab was five years old.) girl who was killed by the Israeli forces as "a woman who was killed in Gaza".
-This description was criticized as an example of the adultification of Palestinian children and a pro-Israel bias on CNN, as well as other Western mainstream media.
-A few minutes after the incident, Hunt admitted that she had misspoke and corrected herself, saying that Hind was a girl.
+This description was criticized as an example of the adultification of Palestinian children and a pro-Israel bias on CNN, a trend which has been documented across much of Western mainstream media.
+A few minutes after the incident, Hunt admitted that she had misspoken and corrected herself, saying that Hind was a girl.

-On June 24, 2024, Hunt removed Donald Trump's spokeswoman Karoline Leavitt after Leavitt attempted to quote CNN's Jake Tapper's comparison of Trump to Hitler in response to questions about the preparedness of the candidates in the upcoming presidential debate between the incumbent, Biden, and challenger, Trump.
+On June 24, 2024, Hunt cut short an interview with Donald Trump's spokeswoman Karoline Leavitt, with Hunt stating that she would not conduct the interview if Leavitt was going to attack Hunt's CNN colleagues during her answers.
+Leavitt had attempted to quote CNN's Jake Tapper's comparison of Trump to Hitler in response to questions about the preparedness of the candidates in the upcoming presidential debate between the incumbent, Biden, and challenger, Trump.